Chicago motorcycle riders should know the difference between lane splitting vs lane filtering and whether they are illegal maneuvers in Chicago.

 Note that only two motorcyclists are allowed to share a lane.
 Any more than that is extremely hazardous and not advisable due to the average width of most lanes.

-What to Do After A Lane-Splitting Motorcycle Accident
+What to Do After A Lane Splitting Motorcycle Accident

-Your first priority should be your health and safety.
+1. Prioritize your health and safety.
 Get to a safe location away from traffic right away and call for medical assistance.
 Even if you feel fine, you should still see a medical professional, as some injuries can be harder to spot.
-It will also be helpful to have documentation of your injuries for insurance, or in case you are owed compensation.

-Next, gather information from the other parties involved as well as any witnesses that may have been present.
-When you speak to the police do your best to tell your side of what happened, but be mindful of what you say and avoid making any admissions of guilt.
+3. File a police report.
+Even for minor accidents, be sure to file a police report at your local precinct.
+When you speak to the police, do your best to tell your side of what happened, but be mindful of what you say and avoid making any admissions of guilt.

 How Can a Motorcycle Accident Lawyer Help?

-Before speaking with an insurance company, you may consider contacting an experienced motorcycle accident attorney who can advise you on your case.
 Since lane splitting is illegal, having an attorney in your corner can make all the difference in case you are only partially at fault for the accident and may still be owed compensation.

 Contact Disparti Law Group Accident & Injury Lawyers today for a FREE case review.
-We are committed to raising awareness for motorcycle safety and we know how to win motorcycle accident cases.
+We are committed to raising awareness for motorcycle safety, and we know how to win motorcycle accident cases.
 Call (312) 600-6000.